-Feral pigs are only found only on Flinders Island in Tasmania and are managed in accordance with the Feral Pig Management Plan Flinders Island (2002)
+) are only found only on Flinders Island in Tasmania and are managed in accordance with the Feral Pig Management Plan.
+More information can be found on the

 .
 On mainland Tasmania, any pigs at large are considered to be domestic stock.Risk Assessment: Threat Abatement Plan for predation, habitat degradation, competition & disease transmission by feral pigs (Commonwealth of Australia)

 Image: Vanessa Macdonald, Courtesy of IA CRC